-Poly drug use is defined as the use of more than 1 illicit drug or licit drug in the previous 12 months.
+Poly drug use is defined as the use of mixing or taking another illicit or licit drug whilst under the influence of another drug.
 In 2019, the NDSHS showed that just over half (52%) of people who reported the non-medical use of pharmaceuticals in the last 12 months said they did not use any other illicit drug.
-The most common other drugs concurrently used were alcohol (50% exceeded the single occasion risk guideline at least monthly), cannabis (40%) and cocaine (27%) (Table S2.68).
+The most common other drugs concurrently used were alcohol (50% exceeded the single occasion risk guideline at least monthly), cannabis (40%) and cocaine (27%) (AIHW 2020, Table 1.3).

 For related content on non-medical use of pharmaceutical drugs impacts and harms, see also:

 There are a range of short and long-term health, social and economic harms associated with the non-medical use of pharmaceutical drugs (Table PHARMS1).
 People who use opioids for chronic pain are more likely than the general population to use pharmaceutical drugs for non-medical purposes (Currow, Phillips & Clark 2016; Vowels et al. 2015).
 Iatrogenic dependence occurs when patients become dependent on medications that they were medically prescribed for legitimate purposes.
 Iatrogenic dependence is an increasing concern among people living with chronic non-cancer pain.